On the 27th evening of Ramadan, Lailat-ul-Qadr celebrations see the sultan’s procession arrive to a mass of flaming torches at the Royal...

 Rumah Makan Popeda Gamalama

 This wonderful little market shack is the choice spot to try popeda in Ternate.
-The full spread includes plates of different fish...
+An array of fish, stewed greens, mushrooms, pumpkin and...